eclipse-pass/pass-ui/README.md

 ember            | Babel: ember-data (2)                         | 5386ms (2693 ms)
 ```

-- The local code runs in the `ember` container, and changes in the local code will be reflected there.
+- The local code runs in the `pass-ui` container, and changes in the local code will be reflected there.
   - The app directory is bind mounted into the container.
 - Visit your app at https://pass.local/.
 You will have to login as a test user.
 - Run your tests at https://pass.local/app/tests
-- Fedora repository is at https://pass.local/fcrepo/
-- Elasticsearch index search endpoint is at https://pass.local/es/
 - In order to remove persisted data, stop all the containers and `docker volume prune`
 - Your web browser may complain about unsigned certificates, but the complaints can be ignored.

-### Test users

-See [https://github.com/eclipse-pass/pass-docker/blob/master/README.md#shibboleth-users] for a list of test users.
-Each has a password of `moo`.

 ### Configuration